 So the regulator and also the banks, credit cards and debt collectors organisations are all saying the same thing – consider freezing interest.

-“Consider” may feel a bit vague – perhaps a lender will just tell everyone “We thought about it and won’t freeze interest as it will lose us money” … they aren’t allowed to do that.
+“Consider” may sound a bit vague.
+Perhaps a lender will just tell everyone “We thought about it and won’t freeze interest as it will lose us money” … they aren’t allowed to do that.
 If they do, they will very probably lose any cases that are taken to the Ombudsman!

 Does it matter how you deal with the creditor?

 If you do this in writing, the lender is more likely to freeze interest if you enclose an Income & Expenditure sheet as that proves you are in financial difficulty.
 If you phone them, many creditors will talk through your income and expenses to be sure you can afford what you are proposing.